 Pre-req: 46.121 Intro to International Relations, and Junior or Senior status.

 Directed study offers the opportunity to engage in an independent study or research project under the supervision of a department member.
 Working closely with the instructor, students define and investigate a research problem in an area of special interest and present the results of their investigation through a combination of readings and papers and/or a significant research paper.
+"Variable credit course, student chooses appropriate amount of credits when registering."

 Advanced and intensive reading and other activity in connection with the study of selected international organizations.